-The state Department of Education has released a set of guidelines to help California school districts determine when to limit outdoor activities, or even when to cancel classes, because of poor air quality resulting from wildfires.
+As wildfires spread across California this week, we want to remind you of the state Department of Education’s recently released guidelines to help school districts determine when to limit outdoor activities, or even when to cancel classes, because of poor air quality.

-These guidelines come as a series of wildfires in recent years have ravaged communities and school districts in every corner of the state, officials said.
-The fires can impact tens of thousands of Californians in surrounding communities and blanket entire regions with thick, unhealthy smoke.
+There are currently no wildfires affecting Orange County communities.
+Yet guidelines were issued over the summer following a series of wildfires that ravaged communities and school districts in every corner of the state.
+These kinds of fires can impact tens of thousands of Californians in surrounding communities and blanket entire regions with thick, unhealthy smoke.

-Until now, school districts were on their own to make difficult decisions on whether to cancel classes, remain open or modify school events.
-This is why leaders from the education, air quality and public health communities established a working group to develop state guidance regarding air quality for California’s 1,026 school districts during wildfire smoke days.
+Until recently, school districts were on their own to make difficult decisions on whether to cancel classes, remain open or modify school events.
+But leaders from the education, air quality and public health communities established a working group to develop state guidance regarding air quality for California’s 1,026 school districts during wildfire smoke days.